Romstreet13/LA-Backend/README.md

 ---

-## Get user NFT by merchantId and userAddress
+## GET user NFT by merchantId and userAddress

 _endpoint:_